eZanmoto/Bake/doc/functional_specification.md

 + --type        -t  The type of project, e.g. command, gui, library, etc.
 + --email       -e  The email address of the owner.

+#### Progress Control

++ --resolve     -r If files that bake wants to create exist, resolve the differences instead of skipping.

 ##### Help

 + --help        -h  Prints usage information for the program and an overview of